The Laundry Station.

-Distribution and logistics
+Distribution and logistics.

 Most refugees and migrants have been on the island of Samos for several months with no opportunities for formal work or study.
 To combat pervasive boredom and gaps in education, Samos Volunteers provides language classes, which we foresee as hugely important for their transition into Europe.
 We use a proportion of our monetary donations to equip and resource our teachers and students with textbooks, notebooks and stationery.

 The recreational activities coordinated by Samos Volunteers are an extremely important part of our work and we have found they have a hugely positive impact on the daily lives of the refugees and migrants living in the camp.
-Over the last year, we have catered for all ages of men, women and children, in activities such as chess and backgammon, football matches, dancing, singing, karate, and many more!
-We also offer swimming lessons to children, women and men, at a beach that is walking distance from the camp and our centre.
+Over the last year, we have catered for all ages of men, women and children, in activities such as chess and backgammon, football matches, dancing, singing, break-dancing, karate, and many more!
+During the summer, we offer swimming lessons to children, women and men, at a beach that is walking distance from the camp and our centre.
 Swimming is a highlight of the week for the kids; it’s a chance to teach them a vital skill while having a lot of fun.
 For the adults, we offer swimming in addition to a range of other physical activities, such as hiking and yoga.
 There is also a fitness class every evening lead by one of our volunteers, which is a great way for the men in particular to get active.
-The population of the Samos camp currently is around 70% male, and amongst these, the majority are aged between 18-30.
+The population of the Samos camp currently is around 65% male, and amongst these, the majority are aged between 18-30.
 Unfortunately, as in most camps, there develops a culture of drinking, largely due to boredom and wasting months detained in poor conditions.
 We want to give the refugees and migrants an alternative to this, and encourage them to spend their time learning and doing something productive or physical.

 Our library has been successful and is expanding!
 If you're interested in donating to our library, follow this link to our list of needed items or check out our Amazon Wish List of requests from people in the camp!